Jackie O's former yacht is available for rent

 Winston Churchill, ballerina Margot Fonteyn, John Wayne, Maria Callas and Marilyn Monroe were all guests on the yacht over the years, and the wedding reception of Monaco's Prince Rainier and Grace Kelly was held on board.

-Accoding to Valef, the yacht is 99 meters (325 feet) long and has 19 staterooms, a dining room with space for 40 people and a swimming pool that can be converted into a dance floor.
+According to Valef, the yacht is 99 meters (325 feet) long and has 17 staterooms, a dining room with space for 40 people and a swimming pool that can be converted into a dance floor.
 The biggest suite is, fittingly, called the Onassis Suite, and has a hot tub.

 Guests can entertain themselves with backgammon, a library full of books or a night around the on-board piano.